angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 had played it the most recently.
 I still like it better than Modern, so it was a fairly easy choice.
 Given that we decided to play the team event like three days earlier, I had no time to test.
-I settled for Doomsday, which was the deck I was mostly likely to play decently.
+I settled for Doomsday, which was the deck I was most likely to play decently.

 Too bad I did everything except for playing decently.
 I haven't played this badly in years.
 I didn't board in :card[Steel Sabotage] in round 2 and lost the